Scott Coffman Logo

 • how often it shows up

-• how long it takes by hand
+• how long it takes when you do it by hand

 1. User provisioning and offboarding